Stefanomarton/DotFiles/README.md

 + Awesome
 + Awesome-laptop

-This is because i use different configuration file on laptop and desktop.
+This is because I use different configuration file on laptop and desktop, I explain how I do it [below](https://github.com/Stefanomarton/DotFiles/edit/master/README.md#xinit).

-Using this :

-    awesome --config DIR

-I use different xinit configuration so that I use the right configuration on the device I want

 # Setup

-### SMABS (Stefano Marton Automatic Bootstrapping Script)
+## SMABS (Stefano Marton Automatic Bootstrapping Script)
 I'm experimenting with a small bootstrapping script, which deploy all my dotfiles and needed packages.
 You can find it [here](https://github.com/Stefanomarton/SMABS)

-### Stow
+## Stow
 Here are the instructions you should follow to replicate my AwesomeWM setup.
 I use stow to manage my dotfile i use [stow](https://www.gnu.org/software/stow/).